snack-attack/film-guide-app/README.md

 the component tree.
 Enabling remote JS debugging will open Google Chrome where you can step through your code and set breakpoints.

-## Extras

-This branch showcases the initial version of the app.
-More advanced concepts can be found in the [extras](/../../tree/extras) branch, where the app has been developed further.

 ## License

 MIT